Cervical cancer screening tests

-In late 2017, a new National Cervical Screening Program will be introduced in Australia, and HPV testing will replace Pap smear tests as the primary screening test for cervical cancer.
+A new National Cervical Screening Program has been introduced in Australia, and HPV testing will replace Pap smear tests as the primary screening test for cervical cancer.

 It’s also important to remember that screening tests are designed to detect cancers - or precancerous cell changes - at an early, curable stage before any symptoms have developed.
 If you already have any symptoms such as bleeding, unusual discharge or pain you should see your doctor straight away - don’t wait until your next screening test is due.